schnittchen/pony-tutorial/docs/object-capabilities/derived_authority.md

-The TCPConnection requires an authority as first parameter, and since the compiler checks that the correct type was passed, this guarantees that a TCPConnection can only be created by an actor holding the needed authorization.
+The TCPConnection requires an authority as first parameter, and since the compiler checks that the correct type was passed, this guarantees that a TCPConnection can only be created by an actor holding the required authorization.
 If you look into the implementation of the `TCPConnection` constructor, you will notice that the authorization is not even used beyond the declaration of the parameter.